dubbelster/express-sse-ts/README.md

 Strongly typed server sent events module for express.
 This modules is used as express middleware.

-I made this module for personal use originally.
-However if you have a problem I am happy to help!
+I am happy to help if you encounter any problems!

 ## Installation